Sample Complexity of Offline Reinforcement Learning with Deep ReLU Networks: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper presents the sample complexity of offline RL with deep ReLU network function approximation.
-We prove that the FQI-type algorithm with the data-dependent structure obtains an improved sample complexity of $\tilde{\mathcal{O}}\left( \kappa^{1 + d/\alpha} \cdot \epsilon^{-2 - 2d/\alpha} \right)$ under a standard condition of distributional shift and a new dynamic condition namely Besov dynamic closure which encompasses the dynamic conditions considered in the prior results.
-Established under the data-dependent structure and the general Besov dynamic closure, our sample complexity is the most general result for offline RL with deep ReLU network function approximation.
+We presented the sample complexity of FQI estimators for offline RL with deep ReLU network function approximation under a uniform data coverage assumption.
+We proved that the FQI-type algorithm achieved the sample complexity of $n = \tilde{\mathcal{O}}( H^{4 + 4 \frac{d}{\alpha}} \kappa_{\mu}^{1 + \frac{d}{\alpha}} \epsilon^{-2 - 2\frac{d}{\alpha}})$ under a correlated structure and a general dynamic condition namely the Besov dynamic closure.
+In addition, we corrected the mistake in ignoring the correlated structure when reusing data with FQI estimators in \cite{DBLP:conf/icml/0002VY19}, avoided the possibly inefficient data splitting technique in \cite{DBLP:journals/corr/abs-1901-00137} for {long (effective) horizon problems}, and proposed a general dynamic condition that subsumes all the previous Bellmen completeness assumptions.
+In the following, we discuss future directions.

-We close with some open problems.
-First, although the finite concentration coefficient is a uniform data coverage assumption that is relatively standard in offline RL, can we develop a weaker, non-uniform assumption that can still accommodate offline RL with non-linear function approximation?
-While such a weaker data coverage assumptions do exist for offline RL in tabular settings \citep{rashidinejad2021bridging}, it seems difficult to generalize this condition to function approximation.
-Another important direction is to investigate the sample complexity of \textit{pessimism} principle \citep{buckman2020importance} in offline RL with non-linear function approximation, which is currently studied only in tabular and linear settings \citep{rashidinejad2021bridging,jin2020pessimism}.